vmware/photon/content/en/docs/troubleshooting-guide/performance-issues/throughput_performance.md

 weight: 2
 ---

-Throughtput performance over TCP might be reduced.
+Throughput performance over TCP might be reduced.

 This might occur because timestamps are enabled by default and the parameter `net.ipv4.tcp_timestamps` has a value of 1.